fbpx Skip to main content

 €65,000 €12,635 €3,079

-Cyprus has a specific tax status called non-domiciled tax residency, which applies to foreign nationals who relocate to the country and become tax residents – provided they have not previously been tax residents in the last 20 years.
+Cyprus also has a specific tax status called non-domiciled tax residency, which applies to foreign nationals who relocate to the country and become tax residents – provided they have not previously been tax residents in the last 20 years.

 This status allows expats to be exempt from capital gains tax and ineligible for social security defence contributions on their income.
-If you live in Cyprus for more than 183 days per year and qualify as a non-domiciled tax resident, bank interest, and share dividends also become tax-free.
+If you live in Cyprus for more than 183 days per year and qualify as a non-domiciled tax resident, bank interest and share dividends also become tax-free.

 We recommend you seek financial advice if you need assistance selecting the optimal tax treatment or determining whether you qualify for this tax status.